carminechoi/Blappy-Fird/README.md

 3. Have fun!

-I worked hard on this shit.
+I worked hard on this.
 You better Fucking be having fun >:D

 ## Demonstration